-Completing process tasks using the Process Tasks page
+Using the Process Tasks page

 Using the Process Tasks page of the Web Client, users can view all of their current process tasks, and can complete tasks individually or in batch.
 The following screenshot shows an example of this page.